e271828e/Flight.jl/docs/notes/design/framework_spec.md

 initial state and the trace, the log is recomputable (that is what bit-identical replay means), while an untraced interactive session is unreproducible, permanently.
-The cost supports it: the trace retains batches the devices already allocated (plus the interactive register's small sparse records, above), at drain-rate × device-count — tens of MB per hour worst case, two orders of magnitude below the snapshot log.
+The cost supports it: the trace retains batches the devices already allocated (plus the small sparse records of the wide-surface writers, above), at drain-rate × device-count — tens of MB per hour worst case, two orders of magnitude below the snapshot log.
 No sampling, no rolling window (complexity without a customer).